Traeger Beef Jerky

 - Make enough to share.

-Make sure you double or even triple the recipe when you make this stuff because it isn’t gonna last long.
+Yes!
+In fact, we recommend it.
+A single batch isn't gonna last long.
 Your spousal unit will love it, as will your kids.
-You’ll be a hero at work if you bring in a bag for everyone to share on break.
+You'll be a hero at work if you bring in a bag for everyone to share on break.
 I usually make three or four pounds at a time and it lasts for only two to three days, tops.
 I should probably follow my own advice.

 I know beef can be pricey, but you don't need or want to use the fattier, pricier cuts to make jerky.
 Make sure to look for deals and coupons as ways to save as well.
 The cost of the rest of the marinade ingredients is minimal.
 If you try this recipe once, you'll be hooked for life and will have eaten your last bag of mass-produced, store-bought jerky.